Yudhvir Malik: Chairman of NHAI

 Yudhvir Singh Malik was appointed as the Chairman of National Highways Authority of India (NHAI) by the Appointments Committee of the Cabinet (ACC) in November 2016, he assumed office on 28 November 2016, and demitted it on 21 June 2017.

 Road Transport and Highways Secretary

-Yudhvir Singh Malik was appointed as the Union Road Transport and Highways Secretary by the Appointments Committee of the Cabinet (ACC) in June 2017, he assumed the office of Secretary on 21 June 2017.
+Yudhvir Singh Malik was appointed as the Union Road Transport and Highways Secretary by the Appointments Committee of the Cabinet (ACC) in June 2017, he assumed the office of Secretary on 21 June 2017 and served till 31 March 2019.